JuliaParallel/Dagger.jl/docs/src/dtable.md

 the `on` keyword argument with symbol input.
 More keyword arguments known from `DataFrames` may be introduced in the future.

 It's possible to perform a join on a `DTable` and any `Tables.jl` compatible table type.
-Joining two `DTable`s is possible as well, but it's not yet an optimized operation (treats the second `DTable` as any other table).
+Joining two `DTable`s is also supported and it will leverage the fact that the second `DTable` is partitioned during the joining process.

 There are several options to make your joins faster by providing additional information about the tables.
 It can be done by using the following keyword arguments: